rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Group of philosophers lead by Moritz Schlick that met regularly at the University of Vienna from 1924 to 1936.
 -   Moritz Schlick, Rudolf Carnap, Kurt G&ouml;del, Victor Kraft, Otto Neurath, Friedrich Waismann, Gustav Bergmann, and others.
 -   Ludwig Wittgenstein and Karl Popper corresponded with the circle but did not attend.
+-   Carnap: *The Logical Structure of the World* (1928) - (*Der Logische Aufbau der Welt*) [^Carnap1928]
+-   The scientific conception of the world: The Vienna Circle (1929) [^Hahn1973]
--   Wissenschaftliche Weltauffassung: Der Wiener Kreis - Scientific Worldview: The Vienna Circle (1929) [^Hahn1973]
+    -   Wissenschaftliche Weltauffassung: Der Wiener Kreis
     -   The Vienna Circle's manifesto
--   Carnap: *The Logical Structure of the World* (1928) - (*Der Logische Aufbau der Welt*) [^Carnap1928]
 -   In 1930 the Vienna Circle and the Berlin Circle took over the journal *Annalen der Philosophie* and made it the main journal of logical empiricism under the title *Erkenntnis*, edited by Carnap and Reichenbach.